chakrabar/chakrabar.github.io/_posts/articles/2018-06-04-async-await-2.md

 Things are different if the async method (e.g. GetNameAsync here) is void and it's difficult to handle the exception nicely.
 So, as discussed before, return a `Task` or `Task<T>` and avoid the void return.

 > Async void methods have different error-handling semantics.
-When an exception is thrown out of an async Task or async Task&lt;T&ht; method, that exception is captured and placed on the Task object.
+When an exception is thrown out of an async Task or async Task&lt;T&gt; method, that exception is captured and placed on the Task object.
 With async void methods, there is no Task object, so any exceptions thrown out of an async void method will be raised directly on the SynchronizationContext that was active when the async void method started. - [MSDN](https://msdn.microsoft.com/en-us/magazine/jj991977.aspx)

 #### Synchronous to asynchronous